Jimmy Rushing

-Life and career
+Early life and education

 Rushing was born into a family with musical talent and accomplishments.
 His father, Andrew Rushing, was a trumpeter, and his mother, Cora, and her brother were singers.
 He studied music theory with Zelia N. Breaux at Frederick A. Douglass High School in Oklahoma City and was unusual among his musical contemporaries for having attended college at Wilberforce University.

 Rushing's father encouraged him to play violin: "He had bought me a violin, and he had forbidden me to touch the piano."
 But when his father "left the house, he'd lock the piano and give my mother the key.
 We'd watch him go away, and then she'd give me the key."

 Rushing was inspired to pursue music and sing blues by his uncle Wesley Manning and George "Fathead" Thomas of McKinney's Cotton Pickers.

+Career

-He toured the Midwest and California as an itinerant blues singer in the early 1920s before moving to Los Angeles, where he played piano and sang with Jelly Roll Morton.
+Rushing toured the Midwest and California as an itinerant blues singer in the early 1920s before moving to Los Angeles, where he played piano and sang with Jelly Roll Morton.
 He also sang with Billy King before moving on to Walter Page's Blue Devils in 1927.
 He and other members of the Blue Devils defected to the Bennie Moten band in 1929.

 Moten died in 1935, and Rushing joined Count Basie for what would be a 13-year job.
 Due to his tutelage under his mentor Moten, Rushing was a proponent of the Kansas City, Missouri, jump blues tradition exemplified by his performances of "Sent for You Yesterday" and "Boogie Woogie" for the Count Basie Orchestra.
 After leaving Basie, his recording career continued as a singer with other bands.

 When the Basie band broke up in 1950, he retired briefly but then formed his own group.
 He made a guest appearance with Duke Ellington for the 1959 album Jazz Party.
 In 1960, he recorded an album with the Dave Brubeck Quartet.